LambdaSharp/LambdaSharpTool/Docs/Module-Function-Sources-SQS.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Function - SQS Source Definition
+# LambdaSharp Module Function - SQS Source

 See [SQS Queue sample](../Samples/SqsSample/) for an example of how to use the SQS Queue source.